These sections explain some concepts of Drogue Device.

 Device struct created by the application writer, maintain members for each actor.
 A static instance of

-DeviceContext is created to hold a static reference
+DeviceContext is created to hold a static reference to the

 The application entry point is specified using a function marked with